 Most lectures are delivered by Associate Professors and Professors within the University.
 Most of these professors are also college subject tutors (although not all college tutors are University lecturers).
 Each college’s subject tutor is responsible for giving and coordinating tutorials.
 Many tutors are world-leading experts with years of experience in teaching and research.
 Some teaching (mostly at tutorial level) may also be delivered by postgraduate students, who are usually studying at doctoral level.
 To find out more about how our teaching year is structured, visit our Academic Year page.

 Six subjects are taken (two chosen from a list of options)

-Three written papers and two ‘take-away’ papers for compulsory subjects.
-The assessment for the two options will take the form of a practical examination, recital, portfolio of compositions, essay or take-away paper depending on the option chosen.
+Two written papers and three ‘take-away’ papers for compulsory subjects.
+The assessment for the two options will take the form of a written paper, practical examination, recital, portfolio of compositions, essay or take-away paper depending on the option chosen.

 |YEARS 2 AND 3|

 Eight subjects are taken (six chosen from a list of options)

 Final University examinations: two written examinations (with more possible, depending on student options) and a combination of take-away papers, portfolio submissions, recitals and practical tests, depending on the options chosen

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.

 |IB:||38 (including core points) with 666 at HL|

 |Or any other equivalent (see other UK qualifications, and international qualifications)|